edoleone/edoleone.github.io/project.md

 ![](assets/IMG/img1.png){: width="500" }
 *Figure 1: Histogram distribution of all features in the dataset [1].*

+It must be mentioned that DEATH_EVENT, the target output variable, is slightly class imbalanced since there are twice as many patients who did not experience heart failure than patients who did.

 ## Preprocessing

 Firstly, I converted all the non-integer data to integer.

 I then performed feature ranking for Linear Regression.
 The results of the feature ranking showed that the 'time' feature dominated over all others by far.
-This makes sense, because a longer follow-up period for a patient with pregressed heart issues means a longer period of time during which new issues can arise.
-However, I decided to remove the 'time' feature from the analysis.
-Since the aim of the project is to predict the chance of a fatal heart failure at the first appointment, it makes no sense to include the length of the follow up period in the analysis.
+This is because a longer follow-up period, for a patient with pregressed heart issues, means a longer period of time during which new issues can arise.
+I then decided to remove the 'time' feature from the analysis.
+Since the aim of the project is to predict the chance of a fatal heart failure at the first appointment, it would be counterintuitive to include the length of the follow up period in the analysis.

 ## Modelling